 The collaborative practice may sound more expensive.
 In reality, it is much more cost-effective than the court process or negotiations between two lawyers.
 Why?
 When working through financial issues, you will be sharing the cost of one Financial Neutral rather than each paying for your own lawyers to do the same work.
 Likewise, you will share the cost of the family or divorce coach instead of both retaining one.
 The family divorce coach will help you keep the emotional issues from sabotaging or prolonging the negotiations, saving you hundreds or even thousands of dollars in legal fees.

 What is the difference between collaborative practice and a traditional litigated divorce?

-In traditional divorce, judge has discretion in litigation.
-Using collaborative practice, the parties are each represented by independent counsel, and may also hire additional financial and custody experts to work toward resolution together.
+In a traditional divorce, a judge has discretion in litigation.
+Using collaborative practice, the parties are each represented by independent counsel, and may also hire additional financial and custody experts to work toward a resolution together.